Holographic Stickers: The Complete Guide

 Keep element count low.
 Complex, multi-element designs compete with the holographic movement.
 A single logo or wordmark over holographic film is powerful.
 A detailed illustration over the same film is chaos.

 Use white or black for critical text.
 If you have text that must be read (product name, website, key message), put it in solid black or white.
-Coloured text on holographic film often disappears.
+Colored text on holographic film often disappears.

 Test in motion.
 Holographic effects look different in motion versus in a flat photo.
 If you can, look at a sample in real lighting conditions – under fluorescent office light, in natural daylight, under a single spotlight.
 They behave differently in each.